LessonsFind private instruction suited for you!

 Guitar lessons include acoustic, electric and bass guitar.
 The Academy’s excellent instructors are trained in many styles including rock, jazz, classical, pop and Spanish-style.
 The instructors know how to teach the proper theory and technique no matter if a student is interested in metal or classical.
 Typically a student should be at least 7-8 years old before starting guitar or bass lessons, due to their hand size, so younger students may need to start with a junior sized instrument.

-The Murfreesboro Academy of Music’s voice lessons prepare students to sing all kinds of music from their favorite artist to classical arias.
-Our voice teachers have university training in music specializing in voice and sing everything from pop and jazz to opera.
+Our voice lessons prepare students to sing all kinds of music from their favorite artist to classical arias.
+Our voice instructors have advanced university training specializing in voice and teach everything from pop and jazz to opera.
 Voice lesson curriculum includes how to breathe properly, how to increase range, proper pitch, ear training and tuning, how to project and stage presence.
 Students will have several performance opportunities each year, including our summer and winter recitals.
 Many of our students also perform at local festivals and events.

 Violin, Viola, Cello and Double Bass